5 Ways To Cook Perfect Salmon Every Single Time

 A note about how long to cook salmon:

 According to the FDA, salmon should be cooked to an internal temperature of 145°.
-When working with good quality salmon, we tend to check for doneness with a fork rather than a thermometer.
+When working with good-quality salmon, we tend to check for doneness with a fork rather than a thermometer.
 Once the salmon easily flakes with fork, it's good to go!
 Just be sure you're checking the thickest part of the fillet.

 Broiling salmon is one of the easiest and most hands-off techniques.
 To start, preheat your broiler to high and place an oven rack in the top third of your oven, so that the salmon will be about 5 inches away from the coils of your broiler.

-An easy way to check if the salmon is ready?
+Want an easy way to check if the salmon is ready?
 Press against the corner of the filet with a fork.
 If the fish flakes, you’re good to go!

 Preheat your oven to 350°F and line a large baking sheet with foil.
 Bake your filet skin side-down for 12 to 15 minutes, or until pink and opaque.
 You can go really anywhere with how you flavor it: In our classic recipe, the salmon is cooked directly on a bed of sliced lemons and seasoned with garlic, honey, and thyme.
-Any citrus works!

 In a nonstick or cast-iron skillet over medium-high, coat the bottom of your pan with the fat of your choice (we’re talking butter, veggie or olive oil) and get the pan HOT.
 Place your filets skin side-up (you should hear a sizzle) and cook until the filets naturally release from your pan with a spatula.
 (If it doesn't release, don't force it!)
 When the crust is fully formed, in about 6 minutes, it’ll be an easy flip.